therobbiedavis/Feeding-Foundation/README.md

 - `locations.json`: JSON file containing location data
 - `.github/ISSUE_TEMPLATES/add-location.yml`: GitHub issue template for location submissions

-## Adding Locations

-### For Users (Community Submissions)

-Anyone can submit new locations through our web form:

-1. Visit the "Add Location" page from the main site
-2. Fill out the location details form
-3. Generate the JSON data
-4. Copy the JSON and submit it as a [GitHub issue](https://github.com/therobbiedavis/Feeding-Foundation/issues/new/choose)
+## How to contribute

+We welcome community contributions of new locations and fixes.

+1. Use the `Add Location` page to generate JSON for a new resource.
+2. Create a new GitHub issue using the "Add New Location" template and paste your JSON.
-A maintainer will review and add approved locations to the database.
+3. A maintainer will review, geocode if necessary, and add approved locations to `locations.json`.

-### For Maintainers

-Edit `locations.json` to add new locations.
-Each location should have:
+Maintainers can also add locations directly to `locations.json` or use `pregeocode.js` to batch-geocode.

+## Data format (locations.json)

+Each location is an object with these keys:

 ```json
 {